Additional Intel® Advanced Vector Extensions 512 (Intel® AVX-512)

 As I discussed in my first blog about Intel® AVX-512 last year, Intel AVX-512 will be first implemented in the future Intel® Xeon Phi™ processor and coprocessor known by the code name Knights Landing.

-We had committed that Intel® AVX-512 would also be supported by some future Intel® Xeon® processors scheduled to be introduced after Knights Landing.
-These additional instructions we have documented now will appear in such processors together with most Intel® AVX-512 instructions published previously.
+Intel had committed that Intel® AVX-512 would also be supported by some future Intel® Xeon® processors scheduled to be introduced after Knights Landing.
+These additional documented instructions now will appear in such processors together with most Intel® AVX-512 instructions published previously.

 These new instructions enrich the operations available as part of Intel® AVX-512.
 These are provided in two groups.
 A group of byte and word (8 and 16-bit) operations known as Byte and Word Instructions, indicated by the AVX512BW CPUID flag, enhance integer operations.
 It is notable that these do make use of all 64 bits in the mask registers.
 A group of doubleword and quadword (32 and 64-bit) operations known as Doubleword and Quadword Instructions, indicated by the AVX512DQ CPUID flag, enhance integer and floating-point operations.